Nick-Vasquez-CSU/353SimpleBlockEncryptionNEW/readme.txt

 Readme for js-p5-example
 Time-stamp: <2020-09-02 14:11:19 Chuck Siska>
 ------------------------------------------------------------

-Intro

-  This example draws a grid and runs an invisible bot from cell to cell on the grid changing its colors.
-You can stop/restart the bot with any keypress.
-You can move the bot to any cell with a mouse-click.
+Class Number:

+      CPSC 353-05

+Project:

+      #1 Simple Block Encryption

+Team:

+      3NB
+      Nicolas Vasquez, Nathan Vu, Bryant Nguyen, Nicholas Jones

+Intro:

+      This project takes two string inputs from the user in order to encrypt them.
+      You can press the submit button to have the encryption process start; you will see the plaintext message displayed on the top grid and the encrypted message in the bottom grid.
+The encryption algorithm used was the ECB mechanism.
+      The website includes instructions on how to format the plaintext message and password.

       This is an example project using HTML, Javascript (JS), and P5.js which is a JS-adapted version of the Processing Language.
 CF HTML and JS on the web (eg, Wikipedia).
 More on P5 is at p5js.org/reference.and at github.com/processing/p5.js/wiki.

       P5 provides sutomated animation (via a user-built "draw" function), and GUI manipulation functions that are simpler than JS.

-Zip Contents
+Zip Contents:

   File readme.txt.
 This file.